MajdImar/301-entrance-exam-documentation/README.md

 ## Submission Instructions:
-- Submit the link of your GitHub repo for this project.
+- Submit the link of your GitHub repo for this project on slack as a direct message to your instructor.
+- Submit your live url after deploying your site with GitHub pages on slack as a direct message to your instructor.
 - After completion the exam, do **NOT** commit or push anything to your repo.